newtein/no_escape_search/README.md

 # No-Escape Search (Published)
-#### Design and Implementation of Cloud-Based Directory Content Search Algorithm
+## Design and Implementation of Cloud-Based Directory Content Search Algorithm

-Illustrated Readme with UI Images.
+Illustrative Readme with snapshots of implemented UI.

 ## •	Research
 Researched on Windows' Index Search, its functions, advantages and technical drawbacks.